itsSayantan/portfolio-site/readme.md

 # portfolio-site

-This is a personal protfolio site made with React.JS and TypeScript.
+This is a protfolio site made with React.JS and TypeScript.

 ```npm start```